protocol/CryptoEconLab/.github/ISSUE_TEMPLATE/starmap_template.md

+---
 name: StarMap Issue Template
-description: Create an Issue that is tracked for StarMap roadmapping
+about: Create an Issue that is tracked for StarMap roadmapping
-title: "[StarMap]: "
+title: "StarMap Issue Template"
 labels: ["starmaps"]
-assignees:
+assignees: ''
-  - octocat
-body:
-  - type: markdown
-    attributes:
-      description:
+---
 eta: 2022-12-31

 children: